grantfanian/jutsuload/README.md

 Does not overwrite files.
 Has small dependency list.
 And other non-mentioned from `--help`
-(but episode lists don't work yet)
+Can download episode lists or few episodes from them.
 ## Promised
 Implement installing it as a module;
 todo in main.py